panjingwei1945/gbk2utf2uni/README.md

 # gbk2utf2uni

-Threeway converter string between simplified chinese GBK, UTF-8 and unicode for a embed system (stm32, x86, or any other little endian systerm).
+Threeway converter string between simplified Chinese GBK, UTF-8, and Unicode for an embed system (stm32, x86, or any other little-endian system).

- It is also suit for threeway string converting for BIG5, Japanese Shift-JIS or Korean EUC-KR to UTF-8/unicode.
+ It also suits for threeway string converting for BIG5, Japanese Shift-JIS or Korean EUC-KR to UTF-8/unicode.

 ## Important facts:
 * This library didn't need any other library.
-* Only suit for **little endian system**.
+* Only suit for **little-endian system**.
 For example x86, stm32.
-* This library cost about **180KB rom space**.(Lookup table is supper large.)
+* This library cost about **180KB ROM space**.(Lookup table is supper large.)
-* This library only suit for characters who's unicode index smaller than 0xFFFF.
-Whicn means it is suit for almost every character.
+* This library only suit for characters whose Unicode index smaller than 0xFFFF.
+Which means it suits for almost every character.
-* This library didn't need malloc or any other dynamic memory.(Suit for embed system.)
+* This library didn't need malloc or any other dynamic memory.
+(Suit for embed system.)
-* This library is supper fast.
-Value compare times of every character convertion is less than 16.(Times of compare operations of Normal covertion library is about 1~20000 times.)
+*  This library is super fast.
+Searching lookup table only needs 16 comparisons at most.
+(Normally this kind of search need about 10000 comparisons on average.)
 * I only test this library for GBK converting on stm32f4 system.
 * The Lookup table is modified from fatfs library.
 And converter part is enlightened from:
  [不依赖任何系统API,用c语言实现gbk/utf8/unicode编码转换](https://blog.csdn.net/bladeandmaster88/article/details/54837338 "不依赖任何系统API,用c语言实现gbk/utf8/unicode编码转换")